xpqz/dyalog-docs/language-reference-guide/docs/system-functions/avu.md

 When the Unicode Edition imports APL objects from a non-Unicode source, function comments and character data of type 82 are converted to Unicode.
 When the Classic Edition imports APL objects from a Unicode source, this translation is performed in reverse.

-If the objects are imported from a Version 12.0 (or later) workspace (i.e. from a workspace that contains its own value of `⎕AVU`) the value of `#.⎕AVU` (the value of `⎕AVU` in the root) in the *source* workspace is used.
+If the objects are imported from a Version 12.0 (or later) workspace (that is, from a workspace that contains its own value of `⎕AVU`) the value of `#.⎕AVU` (the value of `⎕AVU` in the root) in the *source* workspace is used.
 Otherwise, such as when APL objects are imported from a pre-Version 12 workspace, from a component file, or from a TCP socket, the local value of `⎕AVU` in the *target* workspace is used.

 ## Rules for Conversion on Export